CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [In Go, how can I reuse a ReadCloser?]: https://stackoverflow.com/q/33532374
 [Difference between id and name attributes in HTML]: https://stackoverflow.com/q/1397592
 [Gorilla mux custom middleware]: https://stackoverflow.com/q/26204485
+[How to redirect to a url]: https://stackoverflow.com/a/35934496
+[Golang Gorilla mux with http.FileServer returning 404]: https://stackoverflow.com/q/21234639
+[How can I get the user's AppData folder path]: https://stackoverflow.com/a/66189296

 {{< /table/bootstrap-table >}}